 SPCSC Strategic Plan

-On September 23, 2021 the Commission adopted a revised Strategic Plan for Chartering and Authorizing of Public Charter Schools .
+On January 23, 2025*, the Commission approved revisions to its Strategic Plan for Chartering and Authorizing of Public Charter Schools .
 Click here to view the revised Strategic Plan.

 VALUES